How to Get SSDI for Restless Leg Syndrome: What the SSA Needs to Approve You

 Can You Get SSDI for Restless Leg Syndrome??

-TL;DR: It is possible but very difficult.
+It is possible but very difficult.
 Restless leg syndrome (RLS) by itself rarely qualifies for SSDI because the SSA views it as treatable with medications like dopamine agonists.
 However, severe RLS that does not respond to treatment, combined with the severe sleep deprivation it causes, can create a disabling combination.
+Most successful RLS claims involve RLS plus another condition such as peripheral neuropathy or depression.

 Related Articles